 The Chase IHG Rewards Club Premier Credit Card is the best credit card for earning free night stays at all IHG hotels and resorts.
 Military servicemembers

 - Learn how to apply for the Chase IHG Rewards Club Premier

 - Earn a free night each account anniversary

 - Earn 25x points per $1 spent at IHG properties

 - Automatic Platinum Elite Status (2nd highest membership level)

-- $100 Global Entry or TSA PreCheck Fee credit every 4 years – military members should get Global Entry, since you can get PreCheck with your DOD ID number off of your CAC
+- Up to $100 Global Entry or TSA PreCheck Fee credit every 4 years – military members should get Global Entry, since you can get PreCheck with your DOD ID number off of your CAC

 How to Use IHG Points for Maximum Value